yummyblabla/Mouse-Accuracy-Game/README.md

 <br>

-You can try out the game at http://www.yummyblabla.com/portfolio/mouse-click-accuracy-game.html
+You can try out the game [here](https://clickingaccuracygame.web.app/)!